lookingfour/js-utilities/README.md

-# js-utilties
+# @lookingfour/js-utilities

-A monorepository that contains commonly used JavaScript/Typescript related utilities.
+A package containing commonly used javascript utilities.